Why Small Businesses Are the Primary Target

 Immutable, offsite backups ensure that ransomware encryption does not result in permanent data loss or coerced payment.
 The backup architecture must be isolated from the production environment — ransomware operators specifically target connected backup systems to eliminate recovery options.
 This is a separate layer that endpoint security cannot substitute for.

-The goal is a program where each layer reduces the probability of breach and limits the damage if a breach does occur.
-A properly implemented managed endpoint security for small business solution sits at the center of that model as your primary detection and response capability — the layer that catches what every other control misses and contains threats before they become catastrophic events.
+The goal is a program where each layer reduces the probability of breach and limits the damage if one occurs.
+A properly implemented managed endpoint security solution for small business sits at the center of that model as your primary detection and response capability — the layer that catches what every other control misses and contains threats before they become catastrophic events.

-Get enterprise-grade protection without the enterprise overhead.
-Our experts will assess your current security posture and recommend the right managed endpoint solution for your business.
+Our experts will assess your current security posture and recommend the right managed endpoint solution — without the enterprise overhead or in-house team requirement.

 Frequently Asked Questions

-Managed endpoint security for small business combines enterprise-grade Endpoint Detection and Response (EDR) software with 24/7 Security Operations Center (SOC) monitoring.
-This gives small businesses professional-grade threat detection and incident response capabilities without requiring in-house security staff.
+Managed endpoint security for small business combines Endpoint Detection and Response (EDR) software deployed on every device with 24/7 Security Operations Center (SOC) monitoring by certified analysts.
+Unlike antivirus software you install and forget, a managed service actively monitors behavioral telemetry from all endpoints, investigates alerts, and responds to confirmed threats — typically within a 1–4 hour contractual SLA.
+The managed model gives small businesses professional detection and response capacity without requiring an in-house security analyst.

 Schedule